 The Count’s gardener, Susanna’s uncle, and a close observer of castle windows.

 The opera opens on Figaro and Susanna.
 He is measuring the floor of the servants' room to see if a bed will fit; she is trying on a hat she made for her wedding outfit.
 When she asks what he's doing, Figaro says the Count has generously offered to let them live in the room after they’re married.
-Susanna wants none of this “generosity,” as the room lies between those of the Count, on one side, and the Countess, on the other.
+Susanna wants none of this “generosity,” as the room lies between the Count's on one side, and the Countess's, on the other.

 Figaro can’t understand why his fiancée wouldn’t want to be “two steps“ away from Madame if she rang at night.
-Susanna replies that she would also be “three jumps“ away from the Count while Figaro is off running errands.
-Figaro is shocked at this slander, until Susanna tells him that lately the Count has tired of chasing skirts far from home and is instead trying his luck at home, specifically with her skirts.
+Susanna replies that she would also be “three jumps“ away from the Count while Figaro runs errands.
+Figaro is shocked at this slander until Susanna tells him that lately, the Count has tired of chasing skirts far from home and is instead trying his luck at home, specifically with her skirts.
 Even her singing teacher, Don Basilio, is in on it, urging her to remain open to the advances.
 The Count, Susanna says, is regretting abolishing *le droit du seigneur* and plans on reinstating it—with her.
-(This feudal right of a lord to sleep with his subject’s bride on her wedding night was not actually a thing in Mozart’s time, nor did it likely ever exist as established law.)
+(This feudal right of a lord to sleep with his subject’s bride on her wedding night was not a thing in Mozart’s time, nor did it likely ever exist as established law.)

 Susanna leaves to help the Countess, and Figaro sings his response to the Count’s plans, “Se vuol ballare“, foreshadowing centuries of machismo.
 “You want to dance, buddy, ok, let's dance“.